viniciusgerevini/godot-aseprite-wizard/README.md

 - Converts Aseprite frame duration (defined in milliseconds) to Godot's animation FPS.
 This way you can create your animation with the right timing in Aseprite, and it should work the same way in Godot.
 - Choose to export Aseprite file as single SpriteFrames resource, or separate each layer as its own resource.
 - Filter out layers you don't want in the final animation, using regex.
-- Supports Aseprite animation direction (forward, reverse, ping-pong)
+- Supports Aseprite animation direction (forward, reverse, ping-pong).
+- Supports loopable and non-loopable animations.
 - Adds Aseprite file importer to Godot (check limitations section).
 - (Importer only) Suppports importing Aseprite files as SpriteFrames, Atlas Texture, Animated Texture and Texture strip.